Acting Director — Division of Systems Biology

 Laura Schnackenberg, Ph.D.

-Dr. Laura Schnackenberg received her B.S. degree in chemistry from the University of Arizona in 1998 and her Ph.D. in analytical chemistry from the University of North Carolina at Chapel Hill in 2003.
-Following completion of her Ph.D., she was hired as a postdoctoral fellow within the Division of Chemistry at NCTR in the Metabolomics group.
+Dr. Laura Schnackenberg received a B.S. degree in chemistry from the University of Arizona and a Ph.D. in analytical chemistry from the University of North Carolina at Chapel Hill.
+Following completion of her Ph.D., she was hired as a postdoctoral fellow within the Division of Chemistry at FDA’s National Center for Toxicology Research (NCTR) in the Metabolomics group.
 In May 2005, she was converted to a staff fellow and in 2007 was converted to a permanent government employee.
+In 2019, Dr. Schnackenberg became the branch chief of the Innovative Safety and Technologies Group within the Division of Systems Biology.
 In 2006, Dr. Schnackenberg was part of the FDA Intercenter Renal Biomarkers Group that was recognized with an “NCTR Scientific Achievement Award.”
 The same group received the “FDA Outstanding Intercenter Scientific Collaboration Award” in 2007 and 2012.
 She received the “NCTR Outstanding Junior Investigator Award” in 2007.
 She also received a “Friends of the Department Award” from the Department of Chemistry, University of Arkansas at Little Rock in 2010, 2011, and 2013.
 In 2011, Dr. Schnackenberg was part of the Melamine and Cyanuric Acid Toxicity Investigative Group that received the “FDA Group Recognition Award (Agency Cross-Cutting).”
 Finally, she received the “FDA Group Recognition Award (Non-Agency Cross-Cutting)” for In Silico Modeling Approaches to Polypharmacy.
-In addition to her research, Dr. Schnackenberg served as co-chair for the NCTR Summer Student Research Program (SSRP) in 2015 and is the current chair for the SSRP.
+In 2020, she was part of a group award for FDA Excellence in Laboratory Science related to the work to identify early biomarkers of doxorubicin cardiotoxicity-induced cardiotoxicity.
+Dr. Schnackenberg has served as chair or co-chair of the NCTR Summer Student Research Program (SSRP) since 2015.
+In 2021, Dr. Schnackenberg was honored to be named an Arkansas Research Alliance (ARA) Fellow.

 Professional Societies/National and International Groups